alttch/rapidtables/README.md

 renders even faster than Pandas.

-And unlike other similar modules, **rapidtables** can output pre-formatted tuples of strings or even tuples of tuples of strings, which allows you to colorize every single column.
+And unlike other similar modules, **rapidtables** can output pre-formatted generators of strings or even generators of tuples of strings, which allows you to colorize every single column.

 ## Install